retypeapp/retype/guides/github-actions.md

 ```
 }%}

-The following demonstrates a basic template to use for a workflow configuration file, if including the license key:
+The following demonstrates a basic template to use for a workflow configuration file, if including the key:

 ```yml .github/workflows/retype-action.yml
 name: Publish Retype powered website to GitHub Pages